Sorry, you need to enable JavaScript to visit this website.

 laps ronib nöörredelil

-If a parent of the child has died, we pay the child a survivor's pension.
+If the child's parent is dead, we pay the child a survivor's pension.

 read more